 This cauliflower, chickpea and potato curry wrap recipe is so delicious that I ate it for three meals in a row - I kid you not.
 The mildly spiced curry, the crunchy cabbage salad and the refreshing raita, served together in a wholegrain wrap.
 For me that's pretty close to heaven on a plate.

 The cauliflower, potato and chickpea curry is mild, because it has no chilli in it.
 Yet it's still packed full of flavour.

 If you aren't serving this to kids you could add in some chilli powder or flakes.
-I figured that there would be zero chance of my kids eating the crunchy cabbage salad so I covered it in chilli flakes – then of course Baby S tried to help himself.
+I figured that there would be zero chance of my kids eating the crunchy cabbage salad so I covered it in chilli flakes.
+Of course Baby S tried to help himself.

-I love serving meals in this way as it means that everyone feels like they've had a say in what they eat and you know that even if they just eat one element of the meal, they're still getting some goodness.
+I love serving meals in this way.
+Everyone feels like they've had a say in what they eat.
+However, I know that even if they just eat one element of the meal, they're still getting some goodness.

 This meal was served with Mission Deli* wholegrain wraps.
 Mission Deli Super Soft wraps are easier to fold and hold fillings better - just be careful not to overstuff them and they hold together really well.

 Pin cauliflower, chickpea and potato curry wrap for later:

 How to make cauliflower, chickpea and potato curry wraps

 If you have made this recipe I would love it if you’d leave a comment and rating below.
 Thank you!

 Cauliflower, potato and chickpea curry wrap with raita and crunchy cabbage relish